 Basketball may not be your thing.
 You may prefer to lose yourself in a book.
 You may enjoy knitting quilts.
 Whatever your interests, it’s never too late to try out a new hobby.
 You just might find yourself calling it meditation one day.

-The last consideration I have for those seeking the right meditation is mindfulness.
+The last consideration I have for those seeking the right meditation practice is mindfulness.

 For a decade, I thought the main goal of meditation was to empty my mind.
 See category one, traditional meditation.
 The goal of letting thoughts pass, in my understanding, was to clear the mind entirely.

-I assumed this is how the Buddhists describe Nirvana—that elevated state of consciousness achieved by the prophet where absolute quiet overtakes our suffering.
+I assumed this is how the Buddhists described Nirvana—that elevated state of consciousness achieved by the prophet where absolute quiet overtakes our suffering.

 I’ve since changed my perspective.